jotd666/GameRelocs/README.md

   binary as the original, which makes sure that nothing is changed without noticing (which happened in the first iteration and I had to restart from scratch as it ended up with unfixable 3D glitches)
+- re-inject comments (beyond compare)

 issues:

-- dashboard show corrupt at start (also in original!!)
-- check sound with fastmem!
+- sound with fastmem sounds strange
-- 512k chip: access fault writing too high on chip $800xx (end of france cicruit practice)
+- crash when replaying

 investigate random crash?
 Exception "Illegal Instruction" ($10) at $FE7013C (ExpMem $813C) occurred.